HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Introduction

 \section{Introduction}

-High-resolution medical images play a pivotal role in identifying microstructure information of tissue and organs as well as tiny lesion change from diverse modalities, \textit{e.g.,} Dermoscopy, Fundus, and Microscopy, advancing clinical applications in terms of precise disease diagnosis \cite{chen2022recent, wu2023medical, ma2024segment}.
-Moreover, mobile devices have demonstrated exceptional potential in enabling fast and more accessible medical image segmentation and disease diagnosis \cite{valanarasu2022unext, xu2023dcsau, liu2024rolling}.
+\IEEEPARstart{H}{igh-resolution} medical images play a pivotal role in identifying microstructure information of tissue and organs as well as tiny lesion change from diverse modalities, \textit{e.g.,} dermoscopy, fundus, and microscopy, advancing clinical applications in terms of precise disease diagnosis \cite{wang2025serp}.
+Moreover, mobile devices have demonstrated exceptional potential in enabling fast and more accessible medical image segmentation and disease diagnosis \cite{wang2024repvit}.
 Such computational resource limitations pose a significant challenge to developing high-resolution medical image segmentation frameworks with the necessary efficiency.

-In the realm of medical image segmentation, existing U-shape encoder-decoder frameworks \cite{ronneberger2015u, isensee2021nnu, ibtehaz2023acc, zhu2024selfreg, xu2024lb} with convolutional neural networks (CNNs) demonstrate superior adaptability for diverse medical segmentation tasks due to their outstanding inductive bias capabilities.
-These methods leverage skip connection to achieve multiscale information integration, predicting accurate segmentation masks \cite{tomar2022fanet, valanarasu2022unext, wang2022uctransnet, xu2023dcsau, dai2024i2u}.
-Despite the advantage, such operations result in the rapid growth of memory consumption when dealing with high-resolution segmentation mask predictions, as illustrated in Figure \ref{fig:intro_memory}.
+The classical U-shape encoder-decoder framework \cite{ronneberger2015u} with convolutional neural network (CNN) demonstrates superior adaptability for diverse medical segmentation tasks due to its outstanding inductive bias capabilities.
+Despite the advantage, existing CNN-based UNet variants \cite{isensee2021nnu, ibtehaz2023acc, zhu2024selfreg, xu2024lb} are difficult to capture global contexts due to the constraints of local receptive fields, affecting their segmentation accuracy when handling large-size medical images.